Zika around the world: Where do we stand?

 (CNN)Zika continues its march around the world.

-Moving from Africa to French Polynesia to Central and South America, the disease is now active in the US and Asia, and is likely to continue to spread.
+Moving from Africa to French Polynesia to Central and South America, the disease is now active in the United States and Asia, and is likely to continue to spread.

-Zika arrives in a country via the bloodstream of hundreds of globe-trotting vacationers and business people, all returning home from areas where Zika is actively circulating.
-It's not like you can stop it -- four out of five people with Zika have no symptoms, so most of those passengers are unaware they carry the virus in their blood.
+Zika arrives in a country via the bloodstreams of globe-trotting vacationers and businesspeople, all returning home from areas where Zika is actively circulating.
+It's not like you can stop it: Four out of five people with Zika have no symptoms, so most of those passengers are unaware they carry the virus in their blood.

-No country is immune from a potential outbreak, as long as the mosquitoes capable of spreading the virus -- Aedes aegypti and the Aedes albopictus -- live there.
+No country is immune from a potential outbreak, as long as the mosquitoes capable of spreading the virus -- Aedes aegypti and Aedes albopictus -- live there.

 To make matters worse, Zika can also be transmitted by blood transfusions and through sexual contact, particularly oral, anal and vaginal sex, and even by secretions left on sex toys.